eclipse-sumo/sumo/docs/web/docs/Simulation/Pedestrians.md

 both.
 The algorithm for selecting the preferred stripe is based on the direction of movement (preferring evasion to the right for oncoming pedestrians) and the expected distance the pedestrian will be able to walk in that stripe without a collision.
+The model assumes that the pedestrian can fit into a single strip when walking in it's center.
+When **--pedestrian.striping-width** {{DT_FLOAT}} is lower than a given path width, 100% safety is not guaranteed on shared lanes, i.e. collisions may occour.
+The warning to change the stripe-width will then be shown during simulation.

 During every simulation step, each pedestrian advances as fast as possible while still avoiding collisions.
 The updates happen in a single